-IVF with Gender Selection (PGD) at Dogus Infertility Clinic aids in the elimination of gender-related hereditary illnesses as well as allows further control in family planning.
+IVF with Gender Selection (PGD) at Dogus IVF Clinic aids in the elimination of gender-related hereditary illnesses as well as allows further control in family planning.

 You can consider contacting our staff Dr. Şevket Alptürk as a good start as he holds a significant degree of experience relying on his past with family IVF treatments.
 After gender selection became clinically available, a new era had begun that requires expert skills in both guidance and medical procedures.